book/mikado/README.md

 Only [Perl](https://www.perl.org/) and [Graphviz](https://graphviz.org/)
 are needed to run `mikado`.

+The online help is obtained by running `mikado --help`.

 # License

 This program is free software; you can redistribute it and/or modify it